McMaster-Baja-Racing/Strava-Parser/README.md

 - Parse a `.fit` file and extract **timestamp**, **latitude**, **longitude**, and **speed (km/h)**
 - Export the data to a CSV
-- Generate two interactive HTML maps:
+- Generate an interactive HTML map with two layers:
   - **Street View** (OpenStreetMap)
   - **Satellite View** (Esri World Imagery)
   with your route colored blue→red by speed.
+- Multiple routes are differentiated by highlighting accompanied by a legend and the ability to toggle them.

 ![image](https://github.com/user-attachments/assets/58dad959-d37a-41e4-9733-a553005244b7)